Free Delivery In Ireland and UK*. Only $35 To The USA!

 The handlebars should be within comfortable reach, without being cramped, so your child can steer easily.
 Handlebars on proper bikes can be rotated backwards or forwards and moved up or down to get the right fit.

 Most kids will intuitively use their feet to stop while using the balance bike, at least while they’re getting started.
-Once your little one gets faster they’ll need to start using their brakes.
+Once your little one gets faster they’ll need to start using their brakes on their balance bike.

 It’s best to teach them to use the rear brake first, then the front brake as they get more confident.
 You may wish to run alongside them with your hand on their back while they are learning in case they need to stop.